The German Shepherd Husky hybrid dog breed is becoming incredibly common among pet owners looking for an energetic dog with defensive characteristics.

 You need to comprehend if you want to flip away if you see somebody or animals surrounding you.
 You may take your puppy to the playground and stroll to observe other people play with their animals from a young age.

 Your German Shepherd Husky mix, like any medium/large high-energy dog, will need around two hours of exercise each day.
-It can be divided out all day by casually strolls and other exercises such as chase, tug of war, and catching.
+It can be divided out all day by casual strolls and other exercises such as chase, tug of war, and catching.

 A clever service dog with boundless activity, such as the Gerberian Shepsky, is not designed for the limited area of an apartment.
 Still, it can be done with careful preparation and additional effort!
 Still, a home with a lawn where your dog can play and jump is preferred and will make your life simpler.